AbductiveLearning/ABLkit/docs/Overview/Abductive-Learning.rst

 We can observe that in the above figure, the left half involves machine learning, while the right half involves logical reasoning.
-Thus, the entire abductive learning process is a continuous cycle of machine learning and logical reasoning.
+Thus, the entire Abductive Learning process is a continuous cycle of machine learning and logical reasoning.
 This effectively forms a paradigm that is dual-driven by both data and domain knowledge, integrating and balancing the use of machine learning and logical reasoning in a unified